Rana-Banerjee/OSMI_EDA/README.md

 <B>About Dataset:</B>

-  This data is from Open Source Mental Illness (OSMI) using survey data from years 2014, 2016, 2017, 2018 and 2019.
-Each survey measures and attitudes towards mental health and frequency of mental health disorders in the tech workplace.
+  This data is from Open Source Mental Illness (OSMI) using survey data from years 2014, 2016, 2017, 2018 and 2019 and available at https://www.kaggle.com/anth7310/mental-health-in-the-tech-industry Each survey measures and attitudes towards mental health and frequency of mental health disorders in the tech workplace.
   The raw data consists of a SQLite database containing 3 tables.
 Survey, Question, and Answer.
 1) Survey (PRIMARY KEY INT SurveyID, TEXT Description)
 2) Question (PRIMARY KEY QuestionID, TEXT QuestionText)